CKGrafico/SASS-Responsive-Custom-Grid/README.md

 ##SASS Grid

 ### ¿Why this?
-- Has custom responsive
-Normaly the grid templates change to single column when you resize the browser, now you can add custom classes for change this.
+- Has custom responsive.
+Normally the grid templates change to single column when you resize the browser, now you can add custom classes for change this.

 ```css
 .three_quarters -> 75%